I’ve got a couple things today. So let’s get right to ’em.

 What about the majority of the other vendors?
 What are they walking away with?

-A fishbowl full of business cards they may or may not follow up with.
 They don’t have a clear picture of the needs or interests of the names on those cards.
-And they certainly don’t have much fuel for their future content marketing or educational pieces.
+And they certainly don’t have much new fuel for their future content marketing or educational pieces.

 Becoming the architect’s choice

-Can you see the value buried throughout this post?
-Are you imagining the benefits you could have with an architect in your corner to help you hone your marketing and sales strategies?
+Are you imagining the benefits of an architect in your corner to help you hone your strategies?

 Helping you become the architect’s choice.

-Or, if you’re reading this on my blog, head over to the Contact page and send me a message.
+Head over to the Contact page and send me a message.

 Make it a great marketing day!